 Amateur: Friday, 8:00p, Underneath Start line on Main St.

 This meeting is when Epic Rides briefs the group on important course & event updates/changes for the following day’s activities.
 In essence, this is a safety meeting.

 Aid Station Locations

-• Aid station #2 is located at the intersection of Butterknife singletrack trail and Windmill road and will be available for all the participants of the Saturday and Sunday events.
+• Aid station #2 is located at the intersection of Butterknife singletrack trail and 3rd Flats road and will be available for all the participants in the Saturday and Sunday events.

-• Aid stations #3 and #4 are located at the bottom of the Rough Canyon descent (just before the 1 mile slick rock climb out) and at the top of the Rough Canyon climb accordingly, each are utilized by all 40 Grand riders.
+• Aid station #3 is located at the bottom of the Rough Canyon descent (just before the 1 mile slick rock climb out) and is utilized by all 40 Grand riders.

-• Aid stations are spaced roughly 8 – 12 miles apart, w/ exception to stations #3 & #4.
+• Aid stations are spaced roughly 8 – 12 miles apart.

 Aid Station Fare